theabundanceframework/theabundanceframework/README.md

 # theabundanceframework
-the Abundance Framework looks to use new technologies to solve poverty.
+the Abundance Framework looks to use the latest technologies to solve poverty by creating software that allows contributors and users to track and monetize their contributions.